Topology-guided Hypergraph Transformer Network: Unveiling Structural Insights for Improved Representation: Background

 \subsubsection{Hypergraph}

-A hypergraph is a special kind of graph that allows for more flexible relationships between entities compared to traditional graphs.
-It consists of degree-free hyperedges, which represent sets of nodes and can connect any number of nodes.
+A hypergraph allows us to represent more flexible relationships between entities compared to traditional graphs.
+It consists of degree-free hyperedges, which connect any number of nodes.
 Below is a formal definition of a hypergraph.